laravel/nova-docs/2.0/installation.md

 ## Authenticating Nova in Continuous Integration (CI) Environments

 It's not advised to store your `auth.json` file inside your project's version control repository.
 However, there may be times you wish to download Nova inside a CI environment like [CodeShip](https://codeship.com/).
 For instance, you may wish to run tests for any custom tools you create.
-To authenticate Nova in these situations, you can use Composer to set the configuration option inside your CI system's pipeline, injecting environment variables containing either your Nova username and password or optionally using your Nova username and [API token](https://nova.laravel.com/settings#password) in place of your password:
+To authenticate Nova in these situations, you can use Composer to set the configuration option inside your CI system's pipeline, injecting environment variables containing either your Nova username and password or your Nova username and [Nova API token](https://nova.laravel.com/settings#password) in place of your password:

 ```sh
 composer config http-basic.nova.laravel.com ${NOVA_USERNAME} ${NOVA_PASSWORD}